Establishing Honeyberry Collaborative Trials using SeedLinked to Crowdsource Cultivar Performance Data and Inform Grower Selections

 Practices

-Honeyberry is an exciting new perennial crop for growers throughout the North Central Region for fresh fruit and processing markets.
-Over the past 10 years, breeding programs in North America have released a number of cultivars that are far superior to what was previously available.
-As a result, we are seeing increased adoption from growers.
+Honeyberry (aka haskap) is a promising new perennial fruit crop for growers throughout the North Central Region for fresh and processing markets.
+Over the past 15 years, breeding programs in North America, led by the University of Saskatchewan and Dr. Maxine Thompson, have released a number of improved cultivars that are far superior to earlier cultivars.
+As a result, we are seeing increased interest and adoption from growers.
 However, as with many emerging crops, significant hurdles make adoption risky.
-Growers report dramatic differences in yield, growth habit, and flavor among cultivars and cite a lack of reliable information about cultivar selection and best management practices.
+Growers report dramatic differences in yield, growth habit, flavor, and other important traits among cultivars and cite a lack of reliable information about cultivar selection and best management practices.

-This proposal seeks to build a public-private partnership between growers, university researchers, plant breeders, and SeedLinked, a variety trial management platform (B corp).
-SeedLinked is an innovative, two-sided platform designed to crowdsource variety performance data from growers and share collective knowledge through an open-source search engine.
-SeedLinked has proven to be a powerful tool to inform growers and breeders of annual crops but has not yet been utilized for perennials.
-This project aims to crowdsource performance data on honeyberry cultivars from a large network of commercial growers, and test and optimize SeedLinked for use with perennial crops using honeyberry as a pilot.
+This proposal sought to address this issue by partnering with growers, university researchers, plant breeders, and the private company SeedLinked to crowdsource performance data on honeyberry cultivars from a large network of growers and make it freely available to the public.
+SeedLinked is an innovative trial management platform designed to crowdsource variety performance data from growers and share collective knowledge through an open-source database.
+SeedLinked has proven to be a powerful tool for annual crops but has not yet been utilized for perennials.
+This project tested and helped optimize SeedLinked for use with perennial crops using honeyberry as a pilot.

 This proposal has two main objectives: